|

 449. foppish

-affecting extreme elegance in dress and manner
+overly concerned with extreme elegance in dress and manner

 450. forage

-collect or look around for (food)
+collect or look around for, as food

 451. forbear